ToolJet/ToolJet/docs/docs/data-sources/restapi.md

 ## Response types

 REST APIs can return data in a variety of formats, including **JSON** and **Base64**.
 JSON is a common format used for data exchange in REST APIs, while Base64 is often used for encoding binary data, such as images or video, within a JSON response.
+When the response `content-type` is **image**, the response will be a `base64` string.

 ### Example JSON response